JvanKatwijk/eti-stuff/README.md

 Obviously, the copyrights for the parts copied (or directly derived) from the dabtools remain with Dave Chapman.

-The copyrights for the parts extracted from the DAB-rpi software remain with their owner.

 The set consists (currently) of two programs (both under continuous development)